ttoth76/CaseStudy2DDS/GitRender_CaseStudy2.md

 5. I also recommend using the Regression model for predicting monthly salary.
 This could help the company to retain employees and stay competitive on the job market by better planning salaries.

+## Executive Summary:

+Conducted an analysis for the DDSAnalytics company to prove the value of Data Science and machine learning in the space of talent management.
+The analysis included 870 employees of the company with 36 attributes of each.
+The analysis discovered that - There are 7 job roles. - Overall attrition is 16%. - \~75% of the employees are between 18 and 43 years of age. - There are more Male than Females in the company. - The minimum monthly income has a wide range (between 1000 and 19999 dollars) - Everybody received salary increase.
+The min increase was 11% and the max salary increase employee received is 25%. - Last year in average employees took training 3 times. - Employees usually stays shorter period with the company. - In average employees gets promoted every two years. - Employees in average stay with their managers for \~4 years. - The median education level of the employees are 3.

+Profiled the different Job Roles:

+The youngest team is Sales Representatives based on median age.
+The oldest is the managers and research directors followed by Healthcare reps based on median age.
+Managers are living the closest to the office in median distance (\<5 miles).
+Most of the employees are living between 5 and 10 miles.
+The median monthly salary are very similar and the lowest for HR, Lab.Tech.
+Research Scientist and Sales Rep. The median monthly salary are very similar and being the mid tier for Healthcare Reps., Manufacturing dir. and Sales Exec.
+The highest paid job roles are Managers and Research Directors.
+The median salary increase is well balanced between the job roles.
+The median Education level is 3 across the job roles.
+There is a research director with a low level of education.
+It is not impossible therefore not considered as an outliar.
+Environment satisfaction is at median level 3 for all job roles.
+Median job involvement is 3 for all job roles.
+The median job level is the lowest for HR, Lab.
+Tech.
+Research Scientist and Sales Rep. Healthcare Reps, Manufacturing Dir., Sales Exec are on median job level 2.
+The highest median job level is 4 for Managers and Research Directors On average all job roles and satisfied equally.
+The median number of jobs before is the highest for Research directors and Managers.
+The most inexperienced employees are Sales Reps., Research Scientist and Lab.
+Techs.
+The median relationship satisfaction with the manager is equally 3 for all role.
+The median stock option levels are zero for HR and Sales Reps.
+The most experience employees are the managers and Research directors in terms of number of years worked.
+Work life balance is well balanced across job roles.
+Management stays the longest with the company and Sales Reps stays the least.
+Managers and directors are in the longest time in their roles.
+Every role had a promotion in the last two years in median except the Managers.
+In median, most of the roles are 5 years with the current manager except the managers and directors.

+Concluded that the top 3 factors for attrition is OverTimem Total WorkingYears and Monthly income.
+Based on these observations a recommendation was provided.
+Predcited Monthly Salary for the employees to provide additional competetive advantage for the company.